ioet/bpm-projects-api/README.md

 ```
  python cli.py gen_postman_collection
 ```
 It will print the collection json code to the console.
-If you want to write the result in a file please specify its path at the end of the command
+If you want to write the result in a file use the `-f` or `--filename` option

 ```
- python cli.py gen_postman_collection ~/bpm-projects-collection.json
+ python cli.py gen_postman_collection -f ~/bpm-projects-collection.json
 ```

 Afterwards you can **import** this collection into [Postman][postman_app] and use it instead of the main web app to